metno/genchem/chem/base_mechanisms/CB6r2Em/README.md

    variables, so that a uniform system can be used across all the chemical-schemes in GenChem.

-   PARLOSS added as a species, to avoid negative stiochiometry on RHS of equations.
+   PARLOSS added as a species, to avoid negative stiochiometry on RHS of
+     equations.
-   Fast PARLOSS + PAR = ; reaction added to achieve the desired effect in a mass consistent way.
+   Fast PARLOSS + PAR = ; reaction added to achieve the desired effect in a
+     mass consistent way.

    Added H2, NH3, SO4, CH3OOH for consistency with EMEP/ESX

    MW changed in CB6x for those 'artificial' species (PAR,OLE,ALD2) which are emitted in emissplit.

-   Added PAN in group column for 3 species
+   Added PANS in group column for 3 peroxy acyl nitrate species

    Some species names changed to match MCM/EMEP/CRI.
       - This has been done for TERP -- name changed to APINENE (still representing all monoterpenes!)
       - Also done for ISOP -- name changed to C5H8